mlc-ai/mlc-llm/docs/deploy/python.rst

 Get Started
 ^^^^^^^^^^^
-After confirming that the package ``mlc_chat`` is installed, we can follow the steps below to chat with a MLC-compiled model in Python.
+After confirming that the package ``mlc_chat`` is installed, we can follow the steps below to chat with an MLC-compiled model in Python.

 First, let us make sure that the MLC-compiled ``model`` we want to chat with already exists.